Babita Sharma

-Babita Sharma (born April 1977) is a British television newsreader who worked on the domestic BBC News Channel and BBC World News, presenting the Newsday strand each Monday to Wednesday from London with Rico Hizon in Singapore.
+Babita Sharma (born April 1977) is an English television newsreader who worked on the domestic BBC News Channel and BBC World News, presenting the Newsday strand each Monday to Wednesday from London with Rico Hizon in Singapore.
 Sharma stopped presenting on BBC News during the COVID-19 pandemic in 2020.

 Early life and education

 Sharma is of Indian descent and was born in 1977 at the Royal Berkshire Hospital in Reading, Berkshire.
 She has two older sisters.
 She lived above a number of corner shops around Reading and Caversham owned by her mother Prem and her father Ved.
 Her parents came from the Punjab in India, her father was born in what is now the Pakistan side of the Punjab.

 She attended the University of Wales and graduated with a degree in journalism, film and broadcasting.